VELD-Dev/riftripper/README.md

 - [ ] *(Create locomotion portals, with the input and output portals.)*
 - [ ] Create portals to move to different levels. *(It should probably be possible)*
 - [ ] We'll see in the future when I'll get there.

+---

+# ℹ️ v1.0.0 Information

+## 🔑 Key Features for the `v1.0.0`
+- ✅ Open and view a level.
+- ✅ Extract the model as an OBJ or FBX model.
+- ✅ Repack the edits in the orginal file without editing the DAG/TOC hyperlinks files.
+- ❔ Extract the textures.
+- ❔ Repack the edits in a new file with new TOC/DAG files in order to just have to replace the orginal DAG and TOC instead of re-downloading the entire game.
+- ❔ Edit the levels and save the edits in the original level or in a project file.
+- ❌ Edit instance parameters of entities.
+- ❌ Make new portals of any kind (on Ratchet & Clank: Rift Apart).
+- ❌ Bundle several mods without breaking other mods (for that, users will have to edit themselves the mods to bundle those together).
+- ❌ Export animations.
+- ❌ Edit gameplay features/game's code.
+- ❌ Swap/change/edit environment models
+- ❌ Swap/change/edit textures
+- ⚔️ Swap/change/edit entities models<sup>**1**</sup>.

+✅: Will be supported, at least for **Ratchet & Clank: Rift Apart**.
+❔: Depending on what is being discovered and reversed, and depending on the events, it may possibly be supported.
+So maybe.
+❌: Will for sure **not** be support for this version.
+Maybe in the future ?
+⚔️: Will not be handled by the level editor. **You better check the other tool "[Ripped Apart](https://github.com/chaoticgd/ripped_apart)" made by <ins>chaoticgd</ins>.**

+> <sup>**1**</sup> <sub>You can do that with Ripped Apart, and as long as you have saved your edits in the game files, RiftRipper will show those anyway.
+Same for every custom entities and custom advanced objects, like custom particles, custom triggerboxes, custom activation objects or whatever.</sub>

+## ⏱️ Key Features planned (long term)
+- Open, view, edit and repack one or several levels.
+- Edit models and textures of environment models.
+- Edit instance parameters of every entities (crates, portals, swingers, enemies, etc...)
+- Add and place custom models in the world.
+- Edit collisions of the terrain, of objects and of simple entities (the ones that do not have bones, like crates)
+- Add custom simple objects, such as destructible objects, world assets (with collision).
+- Allow team work on levels, using a project system that only saves the ID of edited object, and all their metadatas. *(absolute rotation, absolute position, absolute scale, type, model TUID and instance parameters)*
+- For users who don't want to edit levels, bundle several edits in one file, as long as they do not edit the same map.

+---

+# 📥 Installation
+Here are some steps you should check before downloading **RiftRipper**.
+- 🖥️ RiftRipper is actually only compatible with **Windows 8.1 and higher**, and **Linux/Ubuntu 21+** (older versions have not been tested).
+- 📚 Check if you have **.NET 7.0** installed on your computer.
+If not, [**download it here**](https://download.visualstudio.microsoft.com/download/pr/4c0aaf08-3fa1-4fa0-8435-73b85eee4b32/e8264b3530b03b74b04ecfcf1666fe93/dotnet-sdk-7.0.306-win-x64.exe "Official link at https://download.visualstudio.microsoft.com/").
+- ⚠️ The archive file you download from **Releases** page is not an installer, be careful and store the software somewhere you'll not lose it!
+- ⚠️ Riftripper is still very work in progress.
+To see what is actually working in the latest version of the level editor, please refer to the next section.

+---